Representation in Research

 Health Literacy in Clinical Research

+The MRCT Center is guided by the fundamental belief that communicators are responsible for sharing information in ways that are designed to promote audience understanding and empowerment.
 Clear research communications that are understandable to patient and participant communities are critical to inclusive, representative research studies.

 Click Here to access our interactive project-specific website >